strike65/SwiftyStats/index.md

 > * SwiftStatsCLTest (a command line demo)

 Each target must be built individually (i.e. no dependencies are defined)!
+# The Swift Type Checker problem
+During development there

 # Overview

 SwiftyStats is based on the class [`SSExamine`](docs/Classes/SSExamine.html).
 This class encapsulates the data to be processed and provides descriptive statistics.
 In principle, an `SSExamine` instance can contain data of any kind.
 The available statistical indicators depend of course on the type of data.

-The following classes/structures/extensions are provided (among others):
+The following namespaces are provided (among others):

+1. SSExamine (class)
+2. SSDataFrame (Class)
+3. SSCrossTab (struct)
+4. SSHypothesisTesting (enum without cases, static functions)
+5. SSProbDist (enum without cases)
+6.

 * Class [`SSDataFrame`](docs/Classes/SSDataFrame.html): `SSDateFrame` instances encapsulate datasets.
 You can imagine the structure of an `SSDataFrame` object as a table: The columns of the table correspond to the individual dataset and the rows correspond to the data of the dataset.
 * Structure [`SSCrossTab`](docs/Structures/SSCrossTab.html): Contains a cross table in the usual structure (like a n x m matrix) and provides the statistics needed for frequency comparisons (Chi-square, Phi, residuals etc.).